 I gave a sneak peak of some chili ingredients in my Instagram stories last week and took an impromptu poll about opinions on adding meat to chili versus keeping it vegetarian.
-I have to say that the carnivores started strong and I thought it was going to be a total runaway, but the veg-lovers made a comeback and it ended up being a nearly 50/50 split with 52% saying "yes" to meat and 48% saying "no".
+I have to say that the carnivores started strong and I thought it was going to be a total runaway, but the vegetable-lovers made a comeback and it ended up being a nearly 50/50 split with 52% saying "yes" to meat and 48% saying "no".

 Chili is also one of those dishes that basically acts as a vehicle for vegetables because it's total comfort food, but you can really pack in the fresh produce (great for all of you self-proclaimed veggie haters out there).
 It comes together fast, reheats well for leftovers and most importantly, is just plain delicious.

 Unfortunately I didn't get a great photo of the finished product so I can't "wow" you with my food styling skills on this one.
 Here's the basic gist of what I did:

 Spicy Vegetarian Chili

 In usual fashion, this is more of an approach than a recipe which means more room for you to customize it to your liking.